Best Practices for Performance with DigitalOcean Spaces

 By integrating a CDN with Spaces, you can distribute content to your users with low latency and a higher data transfer rate than you could get by serving your content directly from Spaces.

-A CDN will fetch requested files from Spaces and cache them closer to your end users.
+A CDN fetches requested files from Spaces and caches them closer to your end users.
 By serving future requests for the same files from the CDN’s cache, you reduce the number of GET requests sent to Spaces and therefore reduce the user’s overall latency when interacting with your application.

 How Do I Implement This?